charliedevelopment/vagrant-craft-environment/README.md

 Keep in mind that the initial install of craft (at least the release candidate versions) will not come with any default sections/fields/templates, and thus 404 on visiting anything but the control panel.

-> Because Craft 3 is still under active development, it is possible that the current version installed does not function, if this is the case, you will need to either report an issue and wait, or manually make adjustments to the Composer install script in order to pull a specific tagged version.

 ## VM Usage

 To shut down, restart, or completely delete the VM, use `vagrant halt`, `vagrant reload`, and `vagrant destroy`, respectively. **Do not use `reboot` via SSH to reboot the machine** as it will not remount shared folders.